swup/docs/src/docs/getting-started/upgrading.md

 ## New features and breaking changes

-Swup 4 introduces exciting new features that make it easier to customize and working with it more enjoyable.
+Swup 4 introduces new features to become more customizable and easier to work with.
 Some of the highlights are a new [hook system](#new-hook-system), a global [context object](#context-object) and built-in [scroll support](#scroll-support).
-Due to their nature, some of these are breaking changes and will require modifications to projects using swup.
-While there is a thin compatibility layer, it's a good idea to review the changes and modify your site where necessary.
+Some of these are breaking changes and will require modifications to projects using swup.
+Please review the changes and modify your site where necessary.

 ## Install the latest version